micsupasun/micsupasun.github.io/_pages/about.md

 ---
 <!-- <p>Supasun Khumpraphan is currently a research student working on industry research project at the Australian National University under the supervision of <a href="https://leiwangr.github.io/">Mr. Lei Wang</a> (ANU & Data61/CSIRO).</p>  -->

-Supasun Khumpraphan is currently a research student working on industry research project at the University of Reading under the supervision of [Dr Muhammad Shahzad](https://research.reading.ac.uk/iron-and-microbiome/dr-muhammad-shahzad/).
+Supasun Khumpraphan is currently a research student working on an industry research project at the University of Reading under the supervision of [Dr Muhammad Shahzad](https://research.reading.ac.uk/iron-and-microbiome/dr-muhammad-shahzad/).

 He received his bachelor's degree in software engineering from Thammasat University, Thailand, and completed his master's degree in Artificial Intelligence at the University of Essex with first-class honors.
 He got a top score in Machine Learning and Text Analytics course.